jaspector

 Most construction projects require a building permit.
 Residential permits are required for new construction, additions, remodeling, repairs, and detached accessory buildings.
 Commercial permits are required for all work on commercial structures.

-Typical processing time is Residential: 5-7 business days; New commercial and additions: 20 business days; Commercial alteration/repair, accessory structures, and pools: 7-10 business days.
+Building permit processing times in Midland (Martin County Portion), TX typically run Residential: 5-7 business days; New commercial and additions: 20 business days; Commercial alteration/repair, accessory structures, and pools: 7-10 business days.
+Timelines can vary based on project complexity and current department workload.